AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/display-skip-logic-form-designer.md

 author: Lisa
 feature: System Setup and Administration, Custom Forms
 role: Admin
+exl-id: 5f5dbeb5-b974-489c-8f4d-ebaa00f5e5ba
 ---
-# Add display logic and skip logic with the form designer
+# Add display logic and skip logic to a form

-{{highlighted-preview-article-level}}

 You can decide which sections of a custom form should be displayed or skipped based on the choices that a user makes when filling it out.